 Recent scholarship has shown that, while north-western Europe’s emergence is undeniable, the Italies nevertheless continued to play an active role during the Atlantic Age (mid-fifteenth to mid-nineteenth century).
 Thousands of ecclesiastics from the Peninsula participated in the evangelization of overseas territories, while Genoese merchants were involved in the colonization of the Cape Verde archipelago, sugar plantations in Brazil, the slave business, and transatlantic migrations.
 Although projects for establishing chartered companies and territorial colonies failed, the circulation of people, commodities, knowledge and financial flows between the Americas and the Italies was not negligible, not least because parts of both were provinces of the Spanish empire for centuries.
 Port cities became conduits for a variety of African and American goods (tobacco, sugar, cacao, coffee, salted cod, dyestuffs, ivory, gold, cotton, gum arabic, ostrich feathers, malagueta, cinchona, etc.), which exerted a lasting influence on consumption patterns and material culture.
 American crops transformed agriculture and culinary habits, while new plants enriched drug making.

 By focusing on actors, merchandise and markets from states without colonial possessions, the project Atlantic Italies.
 Economic and Cultural Entanglements (15th-19th Centuries) , funded by the Swiss National Science Foundation (2018-2022), joins recent attempts to develop a trans-imperial approach to Atlantic history.
-The project is structured along three axes:
+The project is structured along two axes:

 These sub-projects examine economic connections and related cultural phenomena (consumption, material culture, knowledge circulation).
 They build upon the historiography on Atlantic trade, especially the recent current which, instead of focussing on imperial structures and chartered companies, explores the role of more informal networks.
 They also expand on studies dealing with consumption patterns and the hybridisation of material culture.
-The three sub-projects combine intercontinental and local scales of observation and – adopting a recent turn – include a micro-historical approach to global entanglements.
+The two sub-projects combine intercontinental and local scales of observation and – adopting a recent turn – include a micro-historical approach to global entanglements.